jazzband/sorl-thumbnail/docs/logging.rst

 Background
 ==========
-When ``THUMBNAIL_DEBUG = False`` errors will be supressed if they are raised during rendering the ``thumbnail`` tag or raised within the included filters.
+When ``THUMBNAIL_DEBUG = False`` errors will be suppressed if they are raised during rendering the ``thumbnail`` tag or raised within the included filters.
-This is the recomended production setting.
+This is the recommended production setting.
 However it can still be useful to be notified of those errors.
-Thus sorl-humbnail logs errors to a logger and provides a log handler that sends emails to ``settings.ADMINS``.
+Thus sorl-thumbnail logs errors to a logger and provides a log handler that sends emails to ``settings.ADMINS``.